Clean and Unclean Creatures of the Waters

 God instructs His people to distinguish between clean and unclean creatures in the waters so that their daily life reflects covenant obedience.

-11 and you shall detest them.
-You shall not eat of their meat, and you shall detest their carcasses.
+11 They shall be an abomination to you; you must not eat their meat, and you must detest their carcasses.

 God instructs His people to distinguish between clean and unclean creatures in the waters so that their daily life reflects covenant obedience.